HewlettPackard/swarm-learning/docs/Install/Running_Swarm_Learning_examples_using_SLM-UI.md

 # <a name="GUID-A2B92980-7281-4B0A-989F-33097B7C96A5/"> Running Swarm Learning examples using SLM-UI

-**TIP:**
+SLM-UI containers are automatically started by the SLM-UI installer.
+But, if it is not running on the host, users need to manually start it using the commands.
+For more information, see [Starting SLM-UI manually](Starting_SLM-UI_manually.md).

 Before you start using the SLM-UI, HPE recommends you to read the [Documentation](/README.md#documentation) section to understand about the architecture     of Swarm Learning, how these nodes work, how model training happens, and Swarm Learning Concepts section.

 Perform the following steps to run the SL examples using SLM-UI.